-As at February 29, 2020, the Company had net working capital of \$239 (February 28, 2019 - \$55,409) and cash and cash equivalents of \$52,384 (February 28, 2019 - \$187,106).
-The Company anticipates similar general and administrative expenses over the next quarter and anticipates significant expenditures required on projects in Mexico and as dictated by option agreements for these projects (See MINERAL PROPERTIES section of this report).
-The Company will require additional financing to fulfill project expenditure requirements for the next fiscal year.
+As at May 31, 2020, the Company had a working capital deficit of \$49,023 (February 29, 2020 - net working capital of \$239) and cash and cash equivalents of \$51,038 (February 29, 2020 - \$52,384).
+The Company anticipates an increase in property expenditures, share capital activities, consulting fees and share based compensation pursuant to the private placement closed on June 17, 2020.
+General and administrative expenses, management fees and other expenses are expected to remain the same over the next quarters.
+Based on its current commitments, the Company expects to spend in excess of \$600,000 for significant expenditures required on projects in Mexico and as dictated by option agreements for these projects (See MINERAL PROPERTIES section of this report).
+The Company has enough funds to support property, compliance and general and administrative expenses for the current fiscal year but may require additional financing to fulfill project expenditure requirements for the next fiscal year.

-Transactions after the year ended February 29, 2020
+Transactions after the three months ended May 31, 2020